 - Rudder pedals.
 There are multiple ones available and probably any of them will work well.
 I use T-Rudder MKIV pedals from KBSim, which are heavy and sturdy and work very well.
 But less expensive ones will definitely do as well.

 - A head tracking device such as the TrackIR 5, which is what I use myself.
 This is not essential but it does make a very big difference.
 It basically allows you to move your head to control what you see on the screen.
 If you want to look out over the left wingtip, you simply turn your head a little to the left as you would in real life and the screen will move just as you move your head.
 If you don’t have a head tracker you can alter the view by moving your mouse with one hand while you fly the ship with the other hand, or you can use the head-switch on the joystick.
 But neither is easy to do, especially if you also want to change flap settings or control the spoilers at the same time.
 Using a head tracker is much easier and more intuitive.
 For online racing, using a head tracker is almost essential unless you don’t mind colliding with other gliders in dense gaggles or along ridge lines.
 (There’s one thing to be aware of when using a head tracker: it will not work if there is sunlight coming in from behind where you are sitting when you look at your computer.
 The sun will confuse the tracker and the screen will jump all over the place.
-So think about where you will use Condor before you decide to buy this item.
-(Most recently, Condor now also supports virtual reality devices such as Oculus Rift, which would make a head tracker unnecessary.
+So think about where you will use Condor before you decide to buy this item.)
+Since last spring, Condor also supports virtual reality devices such as Oculus Rift, which make a head tracker unnecessary.
 (I have recently tested this with an Oculus Quest.
 The 3-D image of a VR headset definitely takes the realism to another level.
 The first impression is absolutely amazing and it really looks and feels as if you’re in the real cockpit.
 However, I’m still not ready to switch to a VR headset just yet.
 They are heavy and somewhat uncomfortable and I’m not too keen to stare at a computer screen just a few centimeters in front of my eyes for several hours at a time.
 Also, the resolution did not meet my expectations (not sure if this was due to the graphics card in my iMac or the Quest itself).
 Anyway, I decided to keep my excellent head-tracker setup and take advantage of the fantastic big screen of my iMac.

 - Condor has a built-in flight computer that is easy to use and specifically designed for Condor.
 It will help you with navigation, thermal centering and teach you all you need to know about MC speed-to-fly, final glide, arrival altitude, etc. If you also have a real-life flight computer that you want to practice with using Condor, check if it can receive GPS data through a COM interface.
 Most should be able to do it.
 Note, however, that the Oudie IGC does not allow this because it only accepts GPS data from it’s own built-in GPS.
 The Oudie 2 and Oudie 1 will work just fine.
 If you have an Oudie 1 or 2 you will also need a dedicated cable to connect the Oudie with your computer.
 I have no experience using other flight computers with Condor but you typically can find what you need on the Condor user forum.